bitnami/charts/bitnami/redis-cluster/README.md

 <!--- app-name: Redis&reg; Cluster -->

-# Bitnami package for Redis&reg; Cluster
+# Bitnami Secure Images Helm chart for Redis&reg; Cluster

 Redis&reg; is an open source, scalable, distributed in-memory cache for applications.
 It can be used to store and serve data in the form of strings, hashes, lists, sets and sorted sets.